lenn-dev/python/present_Calc_cert3.md

 ```
 - Here, we **initialize an empty list called `history`**.
 - This will store previous calculations so it can be retrieved later if needed.

-- Since lists (or arrays) allow us to store multiple values, this fulfills **Requirement 8: Use Array Data Structures**.
+- ~~Since lists (or arrays) allow us to store multiple values,this fulfills Requirement 8: Use Array Data Structures.~~

 ---